garlicbean/garlicbean/README.md

 back to its nest.
 The pathetic creature knew it was being followed.
 Never once did its eyes lay on me, but I was not reserved with sound to remove any undeserved peace it might have felt on that wooded trail.
 It's panicked breaths, hurried step, the smell of it's fear-laden sweat was... divine.
 The more it hurried towards its hive the more I hurried towards the purpose I truly realized - Fear.
 It was so close to the exit of the woods, while the light in my mind shone bright as ever, brighter than my daughters eyes that they took from me.
-I was already upon the beast before I noticed, the same way that you don't notice a breath taken.
+I was already upon the beast before I noticed, the way that you don't notice a breath taken.
 Its terrible howl when I descended was its last.
 I was filled with youthful energy, my skin tingling and my mind truly open.
 They wore our skin and now I wear theirs.
 I could smell the nest from here.